 Find out more and book your stay at The George in Rye.

 Journey time: 50 minutes from King’s Cross, followed by a 2-minute walk.

 Why we love it: This quirky hotel opened in March, 2017, and cost no less than £50 million to bring into being.
-With Persian-meets-old-school-Cambridge interiors and a handy spot near the railway station, this new haunt is ideal for those on foot.
+It’s got Persian-meets-old-school-Cambridge interiors, plus a handy spot near the railway station that makes it ideal for those on foot.

-It’s great for a relaxing weekend away – there are 40 acres of preened gardens dotted with glasshouses and ponds at Cambridge University Botanic Garden, less than 10 minutes’ walk away.
-Of course, if you fancy the usual tourist hotspots, the Fitzwilliam Museum, King’s College Chapel and Trinity College are less than a 20-minute bus ride or 30 minutes’ walk away.
+It’s great for a relaxing weekend away – the 40 acres of preened gardens dotted with glasshouses and ponds at Cambridge University Botanic Garden are less than 10 minutes’ walk away, and if you fancy the usual tourist hotspots, the Fitzwilliam Museum, King’s College Chapel and Trinity College are less than a 20-minute bus ride or 30 minutes’ walk away.

 Journey time: 1 hour from Paddington to Oxford, then an 8-minute walk to the hotel.

-Why we love it: “Once the city’s prison, this is definitely a hotel with a difference”, says The AA Hotel Guide 2017.
-Malmaison Oxford is itself steeped in history, and it’s a 10-minute stroll from the iconic spires of the University of Oxford.
-The 400-year-old Bodleian Library encapsulates why people are so intrigued by Oxford as the centre of academia, as it boasts a collection of over 11 million printed works.
+Why we love it: “Once the city’s prison, this is definitely a hotel with a difference,” says The AA Hotel Guide 2017.
+Malmaison Oxford is itself steeped in history, and it’s a 10-minute stroll from the city centre.
+The nearby 400-year-old Bodleian Library boasts a collection of over 11 million printed works.
 If you’re looking for grand architecture, striped lawns and arty cafés, this is for you.